 Three key station types (Home Stations, Temporary Stations and Permanent Installations) are identified and aligned with the most popular operating modes and applications.
 Referring to Figure 1 above, the large majority of amateur transmitting activity takes place between Home Stations using voice, telegraphy and narrowband digital modes in the globally aligned narrowband mode section between 1296 MHz and 1297 MHz.
 The medium bandwidth modes are generally associated with Permanent Installations which include repeater stations relaying voice applications.
 The broad bandwidth mode sections generally accommodate amateur television applications (both Home Stations and Permanent Installations) with a growing trend towards more spectrally efficient and narrower bandwidth digital television.

 Reviews have shown that the busiest periods are by far the scheduled radio-sport events that take place in all countries.
 Information on the extent and number of these and the numbers of transmitting amateur stations during these periods has been provided.
 These events provide the opportunity to consult published activity data from a number of the most active CEPT countries allowing the density of transmitting users in this frequency range to be estimated.
 Based on this survey of actively operational transmitting stations the average density of users for the most popular mode of operation is 0.0002 stations /km2 across the CEPT region.
-For narrow-band activity periods the maximum density of transmitting home stations and temporary “portable” stations can range from 0.00006 to 0.0016 stations per km².Information on the most “busy period” of transmitting activities has been derived and documented in the ITU-R Reports showing that the total for the individual major applications is less than 1.5% of time in a year with an aggregate of around 4% in total for all emissions
+For narrow-band activity periods the maximum density of transmitting home stations and temporary “portable” stations can range from 0.00006 to 0.0016 stations per km².Information on the most “busy period” of transmitting activities has been derived and documented in the ITU-R Reports showing that the total for the individual major applications is less than 1.5% of time in a year with an aggregate of around 4% in total for all emissions.

 Data is also recorded that reports the maximum numbers of actively transmitting stations which is never more than 150 in a single CEPT country and is usually considerably lower.